 HAIR MINERAL ANALYSIS AND ADRENAL BURNOUT

 Hair mineral analysis is a very

-using hair analysis for adrenal assessment and to guide the correction of all
+the results using hair analysis for adrenal assessment and to guide the

 Hair analysis indicators for adrenal insufficiency or burnout on a hair mineral test.
 To be accurate, the hair sample must not be washed at the laboratory.
 For each of the adrenal burnout mineral patterns below, there is an article on this website that describes it in more detail.
 The patterns are:

 Š A slow oxidation rate.
 The slower the oxidation rate, the more likely one is in adrenal burnout or exhaustion.

 Š A sodium/potassium ratio less than about 2.5:1.
 The lower the ratio, the worse the adrenal condition, in general.

 Š A double low ratio pattern.
 This consists of a sodium/potassium ratio less than 2.5 plus a calcium/magnesium ratio less than about 4.

 Š Three low macromineral pattern.
 This occurs when three of the four macrominerals (calcium, magnesium, sodium and potassium) are lower than their ideal values of 40 mg%, 6 mg%, 25 mg% and 10 mg% respectively).

 Š Four lows pattern.
 This occurs when all four of the macrominerals above are below their ideal levels.